 Gatwick has not put forward a credible needs case for the development of its standby runway.
 The consultation material acknowledges that the airport has substantial surplus passenger and air traffic movement capacity, above 2019 levels, without development of its standby runway.
-Our analysis of historic growth rates shows that it has taken over 20 years for the airport to utilise the surplus passenger capacity that currently exists and over 15 years to utilise existing surplus ATM capacity.
+Our analysis of historic growth rates shows that it has taken over 20 years for the airport to grow by the amount of surplus passenger capacity that still exists and over 15 years to grow by the amount of air traffic movement (ATM) capacity that still exists.
 This suggests there is no current need for development.

-Based on reasonable recovery and growth assumptions we estimate that Gatwick will not utilise its existing surplus passenger capacity until the 2050s and its existing ATM capacity until the 2040s at the earliest.
+Based on reasonable recovery and growth assumptions, we estimate that Gatwick will not utilise its existing surplus passenger capacity until the 2050s and its existing ATM capacity until the 2040s at the earliest.
 When allowance is made for impacts of the pandemic and increasing climate awareness on air travel, and for future economic or other shocks, it is very likely that there will never be a need for additional capacity at Gatwick.

 By contrast Gatwick's air passenger and ATM forecasts are characterised by excessive and unsubstantiated optimism.
-They assume sustained levels of growth in the period around 2029 that are substantially out of line with recent prepandemic growth and which Gatwick has not achieved historically.
+They assume sustained levels of growth in the period before and after 2029 that are substantially out of line with recent pre-pandemic growth and which Gatwick has not achieved historically.
 In addition they do not make any allowance for the impacts of the pandemic and increasing climate awareness on air travel, or for future economic or other shocks.
 Gatwick has told us that the figures are intended to represent a worst-case scenario to enable environmental impacts to be assessed.
 Whilst they might be suitable for that purpose they do not in our view constitute a reasonable basis for assessing the need for additional capacity.
 Gatwick should commission and publish independent forecasts for a range of scenarios and provide a full analysis of the assumptions made and the rationale in each case.

-Gatwick's proposals do not comply with government aviation policy.
+More specifically Gatwick's case for the development does not comply with government aviation policy.
 The Airports National Policy Statement requires airports (other than Heathrow) that are seeking to expand to demonstrate sufficient need for their proposals, additional to (or different from) the need which is met by the provision of a Northwest Runway at Heathrow.
 Gatwick has not done so and is unlikely to be able to do so given the extensive overlap between the markets it and Heathrow serve and the clear preference of airlines to operate from Heathrow.
+This a fundamental omission: because it fails to set out a needs case that is consistent with government policy the consultation is not fit for purpose.